Vikaskumar75/Vikaskumar75/README.md

 # 💫About Me :
-🔭 I’m currently working on an AI-Powered super app.
+🔭 I’m currently working on an AI-powered super app.

 🌱 I’m currently learning more about NodeJs.

-👯 I’m looking to collaborate on Youtube or flutter packages.
+👯 I’m looking to collaborate on Youtube or Flutter packages.

 🤔 I’m wondering to learn about blockchain/web3.